awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 #### To Include Building GStreamer Sample Programs

-The GStreamer examples are NOT built by default.
-If you wish to build them you MUST add -DBUILD_GSTREAMER_PLUGIN=true when running cmake:
+The GStreamer plugin and samples are NOT built by default.
+If you wish to build them you MUST add -DBUILD_GSTREAMER_PLUGIN=TRUE when running cmake:

 ```
-cmake -DBUILD_GSTREAMER_PLUGIN=true
+cmake -DBUILD_GSTREAMER_PLUGIN=TRUE
 ```

 ### Compiling